kuma35/thinking-forth-translate/chapter4.rst

 .. figure:: fig4-3.png
    :name: fig4-3
-   :alt: Achieving the end result.

    Achieving the end result.

 .. figure:: img4-103.png
    :name: img4-103
-   :alt: Intent on a complicated problem.

    Intent on a complicated problem.

 Our final step should be to check our logic by running the problem forwards again.